 While you’re in the area, check out Anchorage’s sand dunes in Kincaid Park.

 If you want to go swimming in the summer, then head to Jewel Lake or Goose Lake, both of which have designated swimming areas and lifeguards on duty.
-Pack your swimmers, some local beer, a picnic, and a few games to fit in.
+Pack your swimmers, some local beer, a picnic, and a few games.

 68. Watch a Movie While You Eat Pizza

 One of my favorite things to do as a local is to head to the Bear Tooth movie theater.
 Grab a seat, catch a cheap movie, and eat some of the best pizza and drink some of the best beer in town.
 Check the Bear Tooth theater for what is playing and get your tickets.